U.S.A.

 Vincent Lambert's character as the demented Reverend bites a chunk out of Lopes' neck as well as a patient there has his legs badly burned or so it looks with blood draining out fo them.

-Ray Mesinai composed the music for the opening credits which had a screechy sound to it and was necessary.
+Ray Mesinai composed the music for the opening credits which had a screechy sound to it and was necessary but yet could get irritating.

 Ms. Salo: You're not better!!!